Professor of English and Women’s Studies

 Office: 208B Swan Hall

 Professor Stein publishes on contemporary North American women writers, especially Margaret Atwood and Toni Morrison.
 She is especially interested in the ways that contemporary women writers inflect Gothic themes and motifs.
 On two occasions, Professor Stein was honored with the Woman of the Year award from two organizations: the URI Association of Professional and Academic Women in 1993, and the Rhode Island Commission on Women in 2007.
 She has served as Chair of the English Department and Director of the Women's Studies Program at URI.
 She received a sabbatical and a Humanities Faculty Fellowship from URI in 2008-2009.
-In Fall 2009 she will teach a graduate course on Toni Morrison, ENG 660.

 Graduate Courses taught include: ENG 510, Introduction to Professional Studies, a course designed to explore research strategies, to familiarize students with the culture and practices of academic institutions, and to prepare students for entering the academic profession.